Zographetus dzonguensis

 Zographetus dzonguensis, the chocolate-bordered flitter, is a butterfly belonging to the family Hesperiidae.
 Z. dzonguensis was named after the area it was found in (Dzongu).

+Description

+Male: The upperside forewings are dark brown and are covered in ochreous scales, while the hindwings are unmarked.
+The underside forewings are dark brown while the hindwings are bright yellow.

 Distribution

 Species was described from Upper Dzongu, North Sikkim District, Sikkim, India.